Egorikhin/angular/aio/content/tutorial/toh-pt4.md

   path="toh-pt4/src/app/hero.service.ts" region="import-message-service">
 </code-example>

-Modify the constructor with a parameter that declares a private `messageService` property.
+Modify the letructor with a parameter that declares a private `messageService` property.
 Angular will inject the singleton `MessageService` into that property when it creates the `HeroService`.